The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/basic-guide.md

 #### Piercing Talon

 While you always want to maintain your uptime on the above combos as much as possible, occasionally an encounter may push you off for an extended period of time.
 Rather than doing nothing, you can utilize Piercing Talon.
 It doesn’t break *any* of the above combos or negates your Draconian Fire.
-Elusive Jump now provides the buff Enhanced Piercing Talon.
+Elusive Jump now provides the buff Enhanced Piercing Talon, considerably increasing the potency for the next use.
+This makes Piercing Talon stronger than some of our regular combo GCDs.
+While not necessarily the standard, you may find usage for Piercing Talon even in full uptime as it allows us to pull from range and manipulate our GCD alignment around phase timings and downtime.

 ![](https://xivapi.com/i/000000/000315_hr1.png)